19 Mar Artist Grants – From Urgent Funds to Creative Projects, A Guide to Applying

 - Give yourself time to fill out the application, paying attention to details are important to get approved.

 - Write simple and clear your needs, wants and goals.

-- Similar to #3 but gathering all necessary documentation, testimonials, references that may be requested.
+- Gathering all necessary documentation to submit (in many cases you’ll have to submit digital copies of bank statements, medical bills, testimonials, references) that may be requested.
 Different grants request different information.